zwegner/pythonc/README.txt

 while translating.
 A speed somewhere close to C++ is expected.
 Sound ridiculous?
 Of course it does.
 But we'll just have to wait and see.

-Some near-term plans:
-Improve the memory management
-Do lots of simple but effective optimizations during translation Fill in enough of the Python builtins/simple modules to not care anymore Clean up the back end code
-Remove all use of the STL

-Some long-term plans:
-Use C instead of C++

 Python support
 ==============
 Pythonc only officially supports Python 3, and it will probably stay that way.